 This award has been generously provided by supporters of the University, who are committed to helping students from the University of Northampton so that they can achieve their full potential.
 We are very grateful for their generous gifts, which make a real difference to those who receive the award.

 Read our Mature Student Scholarship case studies below.

-- the applicant must have commenced the first year of their course in 2020/21 to be eligible and this should be an undergraduate course lasting a minimum of two years.
+- This scholarship is for first year students only, and they should be studying an undergraduate course lasting a minimum of two years.